gatsbyjs/gatsby/docs/blog/2018-09-27-reach-router/index.md

 ---
-title: How we improved Gatsby's accessibility in v2 by switching to @reach/router
+title: How We Improved Gatsby's Accessibility in v2 by Switching to @reach/Router
 date: 2018-09-27
 author: Amberley Romo
 tags: ["v2", "accessibility", "client-side-routing"]